The full list of winners at the Golden Globes 2023

-After a year off the air following a boycott from several high-profile celebrities, including Tom Cruise, the event has returned, and will be attended once again by many of its nominees.
+After a year off the air following a boycott from several high-profile celebrities, including Tom Cruise, the event returned on Tuesday (10 January), and was attended once again by many of its nominees.

 Movies